Saihex/creation_wiki_pages/The4Tris/index.md

 ## General Information

 <img align="right" width="200" src="https://img.saihex.com/webp?src=wiki_exclusive/The4Tris/4TrisCover.png">

+<p class="warning_box">This franchise isn't made for children.
+Suggestive contents, jokes or humour WILL be presented throughout the franchise.
+Our target audiencs are 16 and above.</p>

 **Reminder: This page assumes you have known things that are mentioned.
 In a case you don't know; a link to their wiki page is attached so feel free to read them in order to understand it.**